Arthritis Won’t Stop Me; Swimming the English Channel Solo for Versus Arthritis England to France 🇫🇷🏊🏽♂️🏴󠁧󠁢󠁥󠁮󠁧󠁿

 • I will be the first known person to swim the English Channel Solo with Juvenile Idiopathic Arthritis according to the CSA and CSPF: CSPF Solo Channel Swims Database.

-• The swim and all expenses are paid for out of my personal pocket; 100% of donations go directly to Versus Arthritis, the same charity that help me and my parents through Arthritis.
-This is a cause very close to my heart.
+• The swim and all expenses are paid for out of my personal pocket; 100% of donations go directly to Versus Arthritis, the same charity that helped my parents and I through Arthritis.

-• I’m involved in the Arthritis Community, giving speeches at the UCLH Town Hall, as well as attend meetings, annual Away Days, a Webinar with Dr Sen at Woodbridge High School about growing up with JIA.
-YouTube Channel (subscribe to keep up to date).
+• I’m involved in the Arthritis Community, giving speeches at the UCLH Town Hall, as well as attend meetings, annual Away Days, a Webinar with Dr Sen at Woodbridge High School.
+Been interviewed by Sky News.
 I have done two podcasts, one on Arthur's Place; Arthur's Heroes.
 Arthur's Place is a charity and network for young adults with Arthritis.

 • Movement is critical to remission, which is a chicken-and-egg because auto-immune diseases limit many sports, however, Drs and Physios recommend swimming.
 This non-weight bearing, non-impact, non-contact sport should be celebrated more.
 Cold-water swimming is immunity-boosting too!
 Swimming offers longevity and strength!
 The Channel is the pinnacle of Open Water Swimming.
 My Channel Solo could inspire any patient with limited mobility to get into a pool or lido.
 The Channel is my goal... what's your Channel Swim?